Fed should not be specific on timing of rate rise: Williams

-SUN VALLEY Idaho (Reuters) - The U.S. Federal Reserve should aim to be less specific, not more, about when it plans to raise interest rates, a top Fed official said on Monday, reiterating his own view that rates should probably rise sometime in the second half of 2015.
+SUN VALLEY, Idaho, June 30 (Reuters) - The U.S. Federal Reserve should aim to be less specific, not more, about when it plans to raise interest rates, a top Fed official said on Monday, reiterating his own view that rates should probably rise sometime in the second half of 2015.

 The Fed should “stop answering the question” about exactly when it will raise rates, San Francisco Fed President John Williams told reporters after a speech here.